kariy/blog/content/blog/macos-fsync.md

 +++
-title = "On MacOS, fsync may not be enough to guarantee data durability" date = "2024-06-23T12:51:44-04:00" description = "The behaviour of fsync on Mac OS X" draft = true
+title = "TIL; on Mac OS, fsync may not be enough to guarantee data durability" date = "2024-06-23T12:51:44-04:00" description = "The behaviour of fsync on Mac OS X" draft = true